 Free or Reduced Meal Application

-2020-21 Free or reduced meal applications are available by clicking here or please visit the Business Office or each school office.
-Thank you. (**No free and reduced meal applications will be processed after October 30, 2020).
+2021-22 Free or reduced meal applications are available by clicking here Paper copies of the form are available in the Business Office or each school office.

 Sisseton School District Meal Charge Policy